-At the very bottom of the ship you would find the food stores.
-While the Vasa was still in the archipelago, the crew had to eat the food they had brought themselves.
-They were only fed once the ship sailed into open waters.
+The food was stored at the very bottom of the ship.
+While the Vasa was still in Swedish waters, the crew had to eat the food they had brought themselves.
+They were only given food by the navy once the ship sailed into open waters.

 The ship’s cook would prepare the food in the galley, the ship’s kitchen.
 In a large 180-litre iron pot, he would make pea soup and gruel over an open fire.

 During meals, the sailors and soldiers would sit on the deck and eat together in small groups.
-Each group would share a wooden bowl and each member of the group brought his own spoon.
+Each member of the group brought his own spoon, but the group would share food from a wooden bowl.

 During the excavation of the Vasa they found a jar containing seven wooden spoons of different types.
-Perhaps a group of sailors had put them away until the next time they would get something from the cook’s great pot?
+Perhaps a group of sailors had put them away until the next time they were fed.

 Drying and salting

 The food had to last a long time.
-Before there were tins, fish and meat were preserved by drying and salting them.
-It could also be put in brine.
+Before there were tins, fish and meat were preserved by drying and salting or by storing in brine (salty water).
 Maybe you have already tried 17th-century food?
-In Sweden, we still eat pickled herring for example, even if we don’t have to preserve the fish that way.
+In Sweden, we still eat pickled herring, for example, even if we don’t have to preserve the fish that way.

 Pea soup is another dish with a long history.
-By drying the peas, you could make them last for years.
-When it was time to eat them, they were soaked and then boiled together with salted meat and thyme.
+Dried peas could last for years.
+When it was time to eat them, they were soaked and then boiled together with salted meat, often flavoured with thyme.

-During the excavation of the Vasa, they also found fishing equipment.
-Perhaps the crew would try to vary their salty diet with some fresh fish every now and then?
+Fishing equipment was also found on Vasa.
+Perhaps the crew would try to vary their salty diet with some fresh fish every now and then.

 Beer was better than water